The best (and worst) stock markets of 2016

 "Brazil's markets were at remarkably low valuations at that point [because] of the emerging Petrobras scandal," noted Tim Edwards, a senior director at S&P Dow Jones Indices.
 "A lack of descent into anarchy as well as rising commodity prices ... saw both [the] currency and stock market recover."

-Brazil's main exports -- iron ore, oil and soy beans -- also saw major increases over the course of the year.
+Brazil's main exports -- iron ore, oil and soy beans -- also saw major price increases over the course of the year.

 Canada: Up 18%